 What to do while you are getting help for your baby

-- Call for urgent help, such as calling for an ambulance (000 in Australia), or take your baby to a hospital or health centre.
+- Call for urgent help, such as calling for an ambulance (000 in Australia), or take your baby to a hospital or doctors clinic.
 The staff of an ambulance service will be able to start the treatment that is needed.

 - Cover your baby with cool damp cloths.

 - Keep trying to give your baby drinks unless your baby is unconscious and not able to swallow safely.

 The best drinks are those that are recommended for gastro, (see the topic “Gastroenteritis”).